Jeff Nichols: Career

 In 2020, it was reported that Nichols would be writing and directing Yankee Comandante, adapted from David Grann's article in The New Yorker about Che Guevara and William Alexander Morgan.
 Adam Driver was announced as starring in the film.
+However, the project ultimately collapsed due to the coronavirus pandemic with Nichols stating: "It’s hard to take a movie out in March of 2020.
+That was a rough year!
+I love it so much and David Grann’s article that inspired it is so good.
+I’m loath to ever say movies are important, but it feels like something that’s important...
+It’s an important film not only about our relationship with Cuba but also our relationship with the Southern Hemisphere and whether we’re able to export our ideology.
+I love what the film talks about and I love that it’s a true story that’s a little bit gonzo."

 In November 2020, it was announced that Nichols would be directing and writing the screenplay for A Quiet Place: Day One.
 In May 2021, it was announced he finished the script for the film.
 However, he departed the project in October 2021, to focus on a new science fiction project also in development at Paramount Pictures.

 In August 2022, it was announced that Nichols would be directing The Bikeriders, a film inspired by the Danny Lyon book of the same name.
 It is produced by Sarah Green and Brian Kavanaugh-Jones, through Tri-State, their company shared with Nichols.
 Fred Berger will be executive producer.
 The ensemble cast features Tom Hardy, Michael Shannon, Austin Butler, Jodie Comer, Boyd Holbrook, Damon Herriman, Toby Wallace, Emory Cohen, Beau Knapp, Karl Glusman, Happy Anderson, and Mike Faist.

 In May 2024, it was announced that Nichols would direct adaptations of the Cormac McCarthy novels The Passenger and Stella Maris with New Regency, which also backed Nichols' most recent directorial effort The Bikeriders, producing.
+In 2026, Nichols said the project - which ultimately combined the two stories into one screenplay - was dead because "It’s a challenging story and it made for a challenging screenplay.
+Ultimately, (New Regency) were looking for a more commercial story and I think I was a little too faithful to the books."

-In October 2025, FilmNation Entertainment began sales for Nichols' next film, a Southern Gothic horror film entitled King Snake.
+Nichols' next film will be a Southern Gothic horror film entitled King Snake.
 The film will star Margaret Qualley and Drew Starkey as a couple inheriting a haunted farm, and will also feature his regular collaborator Shannon.
+On the project, Nichols stated: "I really go for it in this one, and I’m really excited to see how it plays.
+There are definitely horror elements to it, for sure, and more forward-facing horror elements than I’ve ever done... it’s written from the perspective of someone who’s been married for a long time.
+There are parts of it that feel like Loving in terms of the intensity of the relationship."